How Much Does It Cost to Make an App [Saving Your Budget]

 It is nearly impossible to create an app with no bugs.
 QA services are going to be required, and that can cost anywhere from $5,000 to as much as $25,000.
 It might be even more in some cases, assuming the Ukrainian rate of $40/hour.
 If you want your app to perform well, this aspect of the project is essential.

 - Cost of App Launch

 The cost of launching the app on either Google Play that requires a $25 registration fee or the App Store that costs $99 each year but that must also be factored in.
 This part of the project shouldn't be too costly.
 Again, it will depend on the size and complexity of the application.

-Real Examples of How Much It Costs to Build an Application
+Real Examples of How Much It Costs to Build a Mobile Application